xabaras/ViewPagerIndicator/README.md

         android:layout_height="wrap_content" />
 ```

-and bind it to your ViewPager in your code
+and bind it to your android.support.v4.view.ViewPager in your code

 ```java
 viewPagerIndicator.initWithViewPager(viewPager);